 Annual operating expenses for the Red Lake WMA will be paid from the account first.
 These operating expenses include LUP land research and monitoring projects, utilities, supplies, repairs, communications, staff development, and staff salaries for time spent on work related to LUP land.
 Certified costs for the Division of Forestry to implement the approved annual work plan up to the annual timber revenue into the account will be paid second.
-Remaining balances in the fund will be available for land acquisition by the U.S. Fish and Wildlife Service upon request (as third priority).
+Remaining balances in the fund will be available for costs associated with accomplishing LUP land exchanges, or for land acquisition by the U.S. Fish and Wildlife Service upon request (as third priority).